-- World Class & Leading Infrastructure
+Worldclass & Leading Infrastructure

-- Local & International Trade Practices
+Local & International Advantageous Trade Practices

-- Locally based Incubators & Accelerators
+Locally-based Incubators & Accelerators

-- Easy approach to Company Formation and Set up
+Easy Company Formation and Set up

-Networking, Relations, and Sales
+Networking, Relations & Sales

-Staying focused and patient are the most difficult elements to factor in when things start to drift downhill as it’s the way of the market.
-Situations tend to deteriorate during off seasons and maintaining a focused sustainable business plan path is the key to overcome it.
-To re-cap, crunch your budgets, stay focused and expand your reach.
+Staying focused and patient are the most difficult elements to factor in when things start to drift downhill; some setbacks are to be expected.
+Situations tend to deteriorate during off seasons and maintaining a focused, sustainable business plan is key to overcoming it and remaining afloat.
+Remember these three tips: crunch your budget, stay focused and expand your reach.

 Work Hard & S.M.A.R.T:

-- Measurable: Every achievement, goal and anything in between should be measurable.
+Measurable: Every achievement, goal and anything in between should be measurable.